saiftynet/GUIDeFATE/README.md

 From Version 0.08 Four backends are supported.
 Wx, Tk, Gtk and Qt.
 These have different prerequisites.

 * Perl5.8.8, Exporter, Wx, Wx::Perl::Imagick (for Wx interface)   OR
-* Perl5.8.8, Exporter, Tk, Image::Imagick, Tk::JPEG, MIME::Base64 (for Tk interface)  OR
+* Perl5.8.8, Exporter, Tk, Image::Magick, Tk::JPEG, MIME::Base64 (for Tk interface)  OR
 * Perl5.8.8, Exporter, Glib, Gtk (for Gtk interface)
 * Perl5.8.8, Exporter, QtCore4, QtGui4 (for Qt interface) from KDE